 Cyber Security Tip 8: Monitor and Test your Networks

-By constantly monitoring and testing your networks and devices, you’ll be the first to notice any suspicious activity.
+Constantly monitoring and testing your networks and devices gives you a better chance if being the first to notice any suspicious activity.
 If something seems out of the ordinary, it could be a sign that the system has been compromised.
 Be involved and understand how activity should normally look so you immediately notice red flags pertaining to potential attacks.
 You should think about how putting a Security Operations Centre (SOC) to act as ‘virtual security guards’ can help effectively prevent, detect, and respond to a malicious attack.

 You should also make sure that penetration tests and vulnerability assessments are conducted.
 They’ll detect any infrastructure weaknesses that could result in system vulnerabilities.
 If you have SOC in place, these results can be used to determine your detection and response capabilities.

 Cyber Security Tip 9: Use Technology and Education to Defend Against Malware

 Preventative measures are, of course, the best way to stop a cyber attack from happening altogether.
 They can save your company a lot of time and money!
 Aim for your business to have defences that make it harder for a malware attack to infiltrate your system.
 Measures should also be in place so that you can easily isolate a breach.
 This means if one computer gets infected the malware is blocked from spreading.